tanveer-hussain/Baby-behavior-monitoring-IoT/README.md

 ![Table-4](https://user-images.githubusercontent.com/40714349/82877948-cbf45980-9f75-11ea-848b-149b258ac6ac.JPG)

 ##### a) How to run the program? <br />
 Each script file contains a main function which includes all the programming logic defined for the baby monitoring system.
 Run this script and choose the input video from the file dialog box.
-The input parameters and description of variables are explained in Table 5.
+The input parameters and description of variables are explained in <b> Table 5 </b>.

 ### Table 5: Description of variables of Python script <br />
 ![Table-5](https://user-images.githubusercontent.com/40714349/82878198-1e357a80-9f76-11ea-8f3a-6dd7ea196db1.JPG)